"It Costs Too Much To Learn

 Think about it - why are people so adamant about paying hefty fees for a university degree even though they're not guaranteed a job?

 It's because they see it as an investment rather than a cost — and the same applies to investing / trading courses.

 Rather than asking "What else could I buy with this money I'm spending?", people often forget to ask themselves "What is the price of a lifetime skill I can use again and again to generate wealth?".

-Provided they've learned from the right educators and invested correctly with disciplined action, their return on investment is actually infinite – not only because the initial financial cost of the course will be covered, but also because they can pass down their skills to their children to also help them secure their financial futures.
+Provided they've learned from the right educators and invested correctly with disciplined action, their return on investment is actually infinite – because they can pass down their newfound skills to their children to also help them secure their financial futures.

 Moreover, most people don't consider the 'hidden' costs of not taking action...

 There are 4 pathways that can result from someone who chooses not to invest in their investing/trading education: